-The Sunshine Coast Wildflower Festival will run from 19 August - 2 September 2018.
+The Sunshine Coast wildflower festival will be held on Saturday 19 August - Sunday 3 September 2023.

 Explore the rich biodiversity of Sunshine Coast native wildflowers during the months of July, August and September each year.

-Identify a selection of wallum wildflowers with the Wildflowers of the Sunshine Coast brochure.
+Identify a selection of wallum wildflowers with the wildflowers of the Sunshine Coast brochure (PDF, 560KB).

 View the Sunshine Coast wildflower festival self-guided walks brochure (PDF, 4192KB) to discover 10 trails you can explore at your own pace.
 Trails highlighted in this brochure are managed by Queensland Parks and Wildlife Service.